Jacksons Food Stores: Philanthropy

 They participated in Give the Gift of Peace in 2016 with the Washington State Collation to raise domestic violence awareness.
 They raised $161,369 from customers in 2014 and later were featured at a conference with the Coalitions Against Domestic Violence.

 Controversies

-Disability Discrimination Case
+Disability Discrimination Cases

+Jacksons was sued by EEOC for refusing to interview a Deaf Person Named Nathaniel Prugh.
+He was chosen to be interviewed at Sammamish, Wa.
+When he asked for sign language interpreter as required by American Disability act of 1992 and 2008 and they withdrew the interview.

-Jacksons was sued by EEOC for refusing to allow a female worker, Penny Wightman, who was recovering from wrist surgery, to go home or have paid leave.
+Jacksons was sued by EEOC for refusing to accommodate a female worker, Penny Wightman, who was recovering from wrist surgery, to go home or have paid leave.
+Eventually she was fired from her job because of her disability.

+Jacksons Settles EEOC Disability Discrimination Lawsuit for $88,000 in the EEOC lawsuit for refusing to interview Nathaniel Prugh when he asked for interpreter for the interview as required by law, American Disability Act 1992 and 2008.
+Also part of the settlement, Jacksons hired him to work at their store in Seattle, WA.

+Jacksons paid $158,000 to settle second EEOC disability discrimination lawsuit to Penny Wightman for refusing accommodate an employee recovering from wrist surgery and fired her because of her disability.

 Privacy Concerns

 Some Portland locations installed facial recognition technologies, and two customers sued over their potentially unethical nature and privacy concerns.
 Facial recognition technology is unlawful for business use in the city.
 The lawsuit was indefinitely cancelled.

 Racial Discrimination Case

 A Portland woman, Rose Wakefield, was denied service by employee Nigel Powers at a Beaverton location and was allegedly told, "I don't serve black people."
 Cory Jackson, president of the company, had expressed his concern about the employee's behavior but did not choose to pursue the case.
 Later, she sued Jacksons and won $1 million.
 Nigel was fired afterward, but not based on the case itself.